investindex/Guidelines/README.md

 #### Last will and testament

 A last will is [surprisingly easy](https://www.youtube.com/watch?v=99-RjX5VVhs) to write on your own if your wishes and situation are simple; not everyone needs to hire an attorney.
 You can use online templates for help.
-But if you have a child under 18, a business, real estate in multiple states, or any other complicating factor, I recommend consulting an estate planning attorney.
+But if you have any complicating factor like a child under 18, a business, real estate in multiple states, or a family member who might contest your will, I recommend consulting an estate planning attorney.
 Speaking broadly, the minimum requirements are that you:

 * Identify yourself and declare the document your last will and testament.
 Revoke all your prior wills and codicils.
 "I, William Willwriter — born 1 January 1980 in New York, NY and currently residing at [full address] — declare this document to be my last will and testament.
 I expressly revoke all my prior wills and codicils."